jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

 Now, a student in a remote village can access the same world-class lessons as someone in a major city using just a smartphone.
 This matters because it levels the playing field, giving everyone a chance to succeed based on their talent, and hard work rather than where they were born or how much money they have.
+# January 29th, 2026
+This week i took the MAP test, and it went well i got good scores and with more review or preparation i could have goten higher.